...

 Member, content provider

-Prof. Genshiro Sunagawa
+Genshiro Sunagawa

 Interests: every aspect of hibernation that may result in the clinical application of active hypometabolism.